Color degeneracy of competing orders near topological defects cores in planar quadratic band touching systems: No doubling for quadratic band touching

 The time reversal symmetry is represented by an anti-unitary operator $I_t = A {\mathcal K}$, where $A$ is a unitary matrix.
 As we focus on the time-reversal symmetric system,

 since it describes the motion of spinless free fermions on real space.
 Moreover, for spinless fermions one must have $I^2_t = +1$~\cite{gotfried}.
-Note that $d_1({\mathbf k}), d_2({\mathbf k})$ do not change sing under the reversal of time.
-Since we have taken $\alpha_1$ and $\alpha_2$ to be \emph{real}, Eq.~(\ref{TRSinvarint}) is satisfied when
+Note that $d_1({\mathbf k})$ and $d_2({\mathbf k})$ do not change sign under the reversal of time.
+Since we have taken $\alpha_1$ and $\alpha_2$ to be real, Eq.~(\ref{TRSinvarint}) is satisfied when

-For two-dimensional matrices, there exist only one matrix which commutes with all the three mutually anticommuting Pauli matrices, the identity matrix ($\sigma_0$) with trace 2.
-The time-reversal operator is, therefore, $I_t = {\mathcal K}$, and $I^2_t = + 1$, which is basis independent.
-Therefore, when valence and conduction band display quadratic touching, the minimal representation of such a system can be two-component, and therefore the system does not necessarily encounter the \emph{fermion doubling}.
-On the other hand, when $d_1({\bf k})= v k_x$, and $d_2({\bf k})=v k_y$, where $v$ is the Fermi velocity, the minimal representation of $\alpha_1$ and $\alpha_2$ is four-dimensional for spinless fermions in two dimensions~\cite{herbut-minimalrepresentation}, which leads to the notion of fermion doubling for chiral Dirac fermions, such as in MLG, according to the Nielsen-Ninomiya theorem~\cite{nielsen-ninomiya}.
+For two-dimensional matrices, there exist only one matrix which commutes with all the three mutually anticommuting Pauli matrices, the identity matrix ($\sigma_0$) with its trace being equal to 2.
+The time-reversal operator is, therefore, $I_t = {\mathcal K}$, and $I^2_t = + 1$, which is independent of the choice of basis.
+Therefore, when valence and conduction band display a quadratic touching, the minimal representation of such a system can be two-component, and therefore the system does not necessarily encounter the \emph{fermion doubling}.
+On the other hand, when $d_1({\bf k})= v k_x$, and $d_2({\bf k})=v k_y$, where $v$ is the Fermi velocity, the minimal representation of $\alpha_1$ and $\alpha_2$ is four-dimensional for spinless fermions in time-reversal symmetric Dirac systems~\cite{herbut-minimalrepresentation}, which leads to the notion of fermion doubling for chiral Dirac fermions, such as in MLG, according to the Nielsen-Ninomiya theorem~\cite{nielsen-ninomiya}.